UlugbekSalaev/UzMorphAnalyser/README.md

 https://github.com/UlugbekSalaev/UzMorphAnalyser

 UzMorpAnalyser tool is focused to make morphological analysis of Uzbek word based on morphemes.
 The tool includes Stemmer, Lemmatizer, Morphological Analyze methods.
 It is created as a python library and uploaded to [PyPI](https://pypi.org/).
-It is simply easy to use in your python project or other programming language projects via API.
+It is simply easy to use in your python project or other programming language projects via the API.

 ## About project
 The tool is focused to make morphological analysis of Uzbek word based on morphemes.
 The tool includes Stemmer, Lemmatizer, Morphological Analyze methods.